rubygems/rubygems/.github/ISSUE_TEMPLATE.md

   - [ ] The command line `gem`
   - [ ] Other

-Please abide by our [code of conduct](https://github.com/rubygems/rubygems/blob/master/CODE_OF_CONDUCT.md).
+I will abide by the [code of conduct](https://github.com/rubygems/rubygems/blob/master/CODE_OF_CONDUCT.md).